Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 I found one by driving around the hotel Technohtel Beach in San Benito, which is also a great option if you want to spend the weekend there.

-If you drive as if you are going to the hotel but continue along the side road you will get to public beach access.
+If you drive as if you are going to the hotel, but continue along the side road, you will get to the public beach access.
 Not much space to park but enough to find a spot.

 Again, there are no beach facilities, just plain sand and emerald water, usually all for yourself.